dr-grim/vertigo/README.md

 ### BBC 'B' disc variant
 Builds [`vertigo-bbc-b-disc.ssd`](vertigo-bbc-b-disc.ssd)

 The disc was corrupted, but I managed to retrieve the source code and binary data files.
 The cassette version sources look ok, so I may be able to rebuild the art from that.
+Script added to dump files from disc to cassette.

 ### BBC 'B' cassette variant
 Builds [`vertigo-bbc-b-cassette.ssd`](vertigo-bbc-b-cassette.ssd)